What age do you need to be to enroll in classes at BDA?

 We also offer two pre-professional performance opportunities a year, through our non-profit dance company, the Barrington Dance Ensemble (BDE).
 Performances are presented at Barrington High School.
 We present a Nutcracker each year in early December, as well as a Spring Ballet during the month of June.
 These productions are cast by audition only.

 We do not have “recitals” as we feel that class time is more wisely spent learning dance technique rather than memorizing a dance.
 However, we do offer two pre-professional productions a year through BDE that the students may audition for and perform in if they choose to do so.
 Nutcracker auditions are open to children ages 6 & up.
-BDE Spring productions such as “Under the Big Top” and “Scenes From Childhood” involve BDA students on a rotating basis.
+BDE Spring productions such as “Under the Big Top” and “Scenes From Childhood” involve BDA students.

 What is the difference between Barrington Dance Academy (BDA) and Barrington Dance Ensemble (BDE)?